-As mentioned earlier, ping reply is disabled by default in Windows firewall.
-If you have created exception rule as above, you have to simply turn off the above rule to block/disable ping reply in Windows 7.
-Make sure that firewall service is up and running.
+As mentioned earlier, ping reply is disabled by default in the Windows firewall.
+If you have created an exception rule as above, you have to simply turn off the above rule to block/disable ping reply in Windows 7.
+Make sure that the firewall service is up and running.
 Even after turning off the above rule if the Firewall service is not running, it will still reply to ping commands.

 Enable Only ICMP Echo Requests in Windows 8/8.1 to Respond Ping commands